 Is it common to break out after getting an IUD?

-Unlike with the pill, hormonal and copper IUDs haven’t been shown to help with acne or PMS symptoms.
+Unlike with the pill, IUDs have not been shown to help with acne or PMS symptoms.
 If you can bear it, try waiting a few months to see if your body adjusts.

 For many, temporary breakouts are a small price to pay for long-term contraception.
 Plus, if it just isn’t working out, you can break up with your IUD at any time.

 In the meantime, step up your skin care routine.
-Consider talking with an aesthetician or dermatologist, or venture into the land beyond soap to try out serums, toners, and masks.
+Consider talking with a dermatologist or venture into the land beyond soap to try out serums, toners, and masks.
 These tips can help you get started.

 Can an IUD protect against STIs?